 The handset counts fluctuate throughout a day, with smaller fluctuations on the weekends, as shown in Figure 9 and the count part of Figure 10.
-Since there is a variation through the day, we investigated methods to extract the peaks, presented in Section 3.4.5.
-The approaches are analysed with the handset counts collected on base station B1 for the first time period of collecting data, with five-minute collection time intervals.
-The result of the simple moving average is given in Figure 10, showing the handset counts, the trend line and the irregular values, which are simply handset counts minus trend values.
+The figure shows the handset counts collected on base station B1 for the first time period of collecting data, with five-minute collection time intervals.
+Since there is a variation through the day, we investigated methods to extract the peaks.
+The approaches are analysed with the same data set as in Figure 10.
+The result of the simple moving average is given in Figure 11, showing the handset counts, the trend line and the irregular values, which are simply handset counts minus trend values.
 The irregular values show jumps in the counts, presumably when trains are passing the base station.